Don’t Get a Bad Rap Because of a Bad Map

 Wrong hours can frustrate customers and cost you sales.
 Accurate hours ensure customers know that you’re open for business, making their visit seamless.

-Why it matters: Customers rely on Google Maps for planning.
+Why it matters: Customers rely on Google Business Listings and Maps for planning.
 Inaccurate hours lead to negative reviews or lost sales, especially for time-sensitive visits like dining or urgent services.

 Pro tip: Use Google’s “special hours” feature for holidays or seasonal changes.
 Sync hours with your website and social media for consistency.